 Demarcation and protection of heterochromatin domains

 Partitioning into active and silent chromatin requires mechanisms that specify boundaries and maintain the identity of chromatin domains.
 We previously discovered a novel mechanism by which the chromatin distribution of an anti-silencing factor is shaped through ubiquitin-dependent degradation.
-Removal takes place within the body of heterochromatin but not at the boundaries, where this anti-silencing factor prevents heterochromatin spreading into neighboring euchromatin.
+Removal takes place within the body of heterochromatin but not at the boundaries, where this anti-silencing factor prevents heterochromatin from spreading into neighboring euchromatin.
 This demonstrates that chromatin domains can be formed through the selective removal of associated factors, adding a novel concept that we coined ‘chromatin sculpting‘ (Braun et al. Cell 2011).
 The integrity of chromatin domains can also be protected through anchoring to specific chromatin sites, thereby preventing promiscuous binding.
-In collaboration with Marc Bühler’s lab, we showed that the methyl-reader Pdp3 recruits the acetyltransferase Mst2 to euchromatin via recognition of methylated H3K36.
-Whereas Mst2 protects euchromatin from ectopic heterochromatin assembly by acetylating Brl1, a histone H2B ubiquitin ligase involved in transcription, lack of Pdp3 results in the mistargeting of Mst2 to heterochromatin triggering a silencing defect.
+In collaboration with Marc Bühler’s lab, we showed that sequestration of the acetyltransferase Mst2 to actively transcribed chromatin protects euchromatin from ectopic heterochromatin assembly.
+The same mechanism prevents Mst2 mistargeting to heterochromatin.
 This illustrates how opposing feedback loops maintain the integrity of chromatin domains (Flury et al. Mol Cell 2017; Georgescu et al., Microbial Cell 2020).
 [Read more]

 Regulation at the nuclear periphery